MuseCon 1 Logo

 A: Yes, but not from dues.
 Our main goal is teaching, which by itself requires no money.
 If props or other materials are needed, the member provides it themselves, or asks another member if they have materials.
 We are a very cooperative group.
 Many of us have supplies we have collected as part of our own interests.
 If we cannot find donated materials, there may be a small fee to cover class materials.

 .
-ICon, Cedar Rapids, IA - electronic workshop 80+ adults and children
+ICon, Cedar Rapids, IA - electronic workshop

 In each of these cases, we did not charge an attendance fee.
 We were asked by these organizations if we would come and give classes or demonstrations.
 Hotel, materials, and travel expenses came out of the pockets of the MuseCon members giving the classes.

-Musecon, Inc. and Non-Profit Status
+MuseCon, Inc. and Non-Profit Status

 We are a 501(c)3 organization, but the process is not yet complete.
 We are an official not-for-profit charity organization, and donations are tax-deductable, and often eligible for corporate matching programs, but not all organizations will recognize our not-for-profit status.
 Most importantly, we are still too new, and not (yet) listed in the IRS "Publication 78".
 This is the official published list of charities recognized by the United States Internal Revenue Service.